nsftx/seven-gravity-gateway/README.md

 ```

 Data object must contain name of action and productId prop. !!productId!! property is the unique id of the product to whom message is dispatched.
 Origin param is the origin of sender.
-That origin must be enabled in product gateway in order to process the message.
+That origin must be enabled in slave gateway in order to process the message.
 If origin is obeyed origin will be set to ‘*’.